NEU-DSG/dailp-encoding/terraform/docs/sops.md

 bastion's own `authorized_keys` is the only authoritative list of what it currently trusts.

-**Do not change `key_name` in `bastion-host.nix` to rotate a key.** EC2 has no API for changing an instance's key name, so the attribute forces instance replacement -- and because the bastion is `terraform import`ed with `disable_api_termination = true`, that replacement destroys first and then fails, aborting the apply. `key_name` is also a single value shared by all three stages and the deploy workflow applies with `-auto-approve`, so editing it breaks deploys for every stage at once.
+**Do not change `key_name` in `bastion-host.nix` to rotate a key.** EC2 has no API for changing an instance's key name, so the attribute forces instance replacement -- and the replacement **succeeds**, destroying the running bastion. `disable_api_termination = true` does not prevent this: the AWS provider clears termination protection before terminating and only warns if that fails (the provider binary carries the string `attempting to terminate EC2 Instance (%s) despite error disabling API termination`).
+Treat that attribute as documentation of intent, not as a guardrail -- it stops a console misclick, not Terraform. `key_name` is also a single value shared by all three stages and the deploy workflow applies with `-auto-approve`, so editing it breaks deploys for every stage at once.
 Leave it recording whatever key the instance launched with.

+The same reasoning applies to `ami`, which also forces replacement.
+See [Replacing the bastion AMI](#replacing-the-bastion-ami) below -- do not simply edit the pin.

 Rotate by editing `authorized_keys` on the running instance instead.
 This is drift-free: Terraform never manages that file, so `terraform plan` stays clean regardless of which key you use.